 - Nationally ranked by U.S. News and World Report

 - UCF is located near major engineering organizations such as Lockheed Martin, Siemens, Northrop Grumman and the NASA Kennedy Space Center.

-- Can apply with a bachelor’s degree
+- Apply with a bachelor’s or a master’s degree

-- Funding available
+- Fellowships available

 While licensure or certification may be available in this field of study, our program does not directly lead to such licensure or certification upon graduation.
 The professional preparation you receive in our program meets the educational requirements for licensure as a professional engineer and may still assist you in such pursuits; however, the licensing authority and requirements for professional engineers falls under the jurisdiction of the licensing board for the state, territory, or foreign entity in which engineer practices.

 If you intend to pursue such credentialing in your state or elsewhere, we strongly advise you to contact the applicable state credentialing authority to familiarize yourself with its specific requirements.
 Alternatively, you are welcome to contact advising manager Lynn Grabenhorst with questions in this regard and we will do our best to assist you in your career planning.